LeoFranklin015/ENSign/README.md

 <img width="1438" height="599" alt="Screenshot 2026-05-03 at 7 20 12 PM" src="https://github.com/user-attachments/assets/835e6a66-6de3-4a78-a32a-f0160c171094" />

 The address derives from the name, not the other way around.
-Pick a subname under `ensign.eth`, approve with Face ID, and one transaction later you have a passkey-controlled ERC-4337 smart account at a deterministic address — no seed phrase, no extension, no gas.
+Pick a subname under `ensign.eth`, approve with passkey, and one transaction later you have a passkey-controlled ERC-4337 smart account at a deterministic address — no seed phrase, no extension, no gas.
 The wallet doesn't exist independently of the name.
 The name *is* the wallet.

 Sign in to any dApp by typing your name.
 Spawn AI agents as sub-subnames with on-chain capabilities, revocable by ENS hierarchy.
-ETHGlobal submission for **Most Creative Use of ENS** and **Best ENS Integration for AI Agents**.

 ---